Choosing the Right Travel Nursing Assignment

 Q: Is the length of an assignment negotiable?

 Something else you can do is ask for time off mid-contract (during the negotiating process).
-Last spring we knew we wanted to fly home for Mother’s Day to tell our moms that we were expecting.
-So in our extension contract we negotiated that week off (and even worked out an interim travel bonus to help pay for the trip).
+Last spring, we knew we wanted to fly home for Mother’s Day to tell our moms that we were expecting.
+So, in our extension contract, we negotiated that week off (and even worked out an interim travel bonus to help pay for the trip).

 Q: What can I negotiate in a contract?
 What are some uncommon things that can be requested?

 A: Almost everything is negotiable, in theory.
-The pay package is just that, a package.
-So your recruiter can often shift the numbers around for you to tailor a package more toward your needs.
-Say your recruiter presents you with an assignment and you like it but there is something about it you would like to adjust; talk to your recruiter about that and s/he will either tell you 1) s/he can fix it for you, 2) s/he needs to speak with the account manager to see if it can be changed, 3) tell you to talk to the nurse manager about it during an interview, or 4) tell you it is non-negotiable.
-Here are some things we have negotiated in the past.
+The pay package is just that — a package.
+Your recruiter can often shift the numbers around for you to tailor a package more toward your needs.
+Say your recruiter presents you with an assignment you like but there is something about it you would like to adjust.
+Talk to your recruiter about that, and s/he will either tell you one of these things:

-• Housing Upgrades – W/D in unit, 2 bedroom, TV in package, assigned parking space, etc.
+- Housing Upgrades – W/D in unit, 2 bedroom, TV in package, assigned parking space, etc.

-• Shift – Sometimes a job is posted for D/N rotate or night shift only and Skyler will speak with the hiring manager about the possibility of a day shift position.
+- Shift – Sometimes a job is posted for D/N rotate or night shift only and Skyler will speak with the hiring manager about the possibility of a day shift position.
 Usually they can’t change this because they post what their specific need is.
 But occasionally if they really like him and they have some wiggle room they will take him on as a day shifter.

-• How the Pay Package is Allocated – Our recruiter knows that we don’t like bonuses.
+- How the Pay Package is Allocated – Our recruiter knows that we don’t like bonuses.
 They are taxed very high, so we prefer to roll any bonus money into travel or housing which is tax free.

 Communication is Key

-When it comes to choosing ‘the right’ travel nurse assignment, there is no right or wrong way to do it.
-It all depends on your personal preferences as a traveler and of course, what is available at the time.
-When there are a slew of positions currently available for your specialty you have much more room to be choosy.
-But when the pickins’ are more limited, you are stuck with choosing from what is open.
 As always, just be honest and upfront with your recruiter about what motivates you to travel.
-If it’s to make a bunch of money, they know to only contact you about high paying positions.
+If it’s to make a bunch of money, they know to only contact you about high-paying positions.
 If it’s to live in specific locations, they know to keep an eye out for those cities.
-If you are wanting to be a local traveler and stay near family, they know to alert you when something near home opens up.
+If you want to be a local traveler and stay near family, they know to alert you when something near home opens up.
 Just be clear on why you are traveling and make your decisions based on that.